aaronhmiller/chatgpt-webapp/README.md

 1. Fire up the crud-app docker compose stack, from its directory, `docker compose up -d`
 2. from this project's directory, run `python3 app.py`
-3. in your browser, open the page: [http://127.0.0.1:5000/](http:127.0.0.1:5000)
+3. in your browser, open the page: [http://localhost:8000/update](http:localhost:8000/update)
-4. you should see the inital data, and be able to update any of the records
+4. you should see the inital data, and be able to create, update or delete any of the records

 ## To-do

-Add ability to CREATE new records.
-This will need POST implemented in the web page (there's a REST call ready to go already)
+~~Add ability to CREATE new records.
+This will need POST implemented in the web page (there's a REST call ready to go already)~~